alvin675/notes-app/README.md

 ### 2. Backend Setup (Laravel)

+## i.
 Navigate to the backend directory and follow these steps:

 ```bash
 # Go to the backend directory